-Issue Where it is dealt with in this Document Population and economy An ageing population Vision Objectives 2, 4 and 8 Policies CS11 (Meeting Housing Needs) and CS19 (Transport) Wage levels of Darlington residents below the regional and national averages Vision Objectives 2 and 3 Policies CS5 (Local Economy), CS7 (Town Centre) Development Ensuring that significant regeneration and development is delivered, particularly in the well located prominent locations of the Town Centre, Central Park and Town Centre Fringe Vision Objectives 3 and 4 Policies CS1 (Darlington's Sub Regional Role and Locational Strategy), CS5 (Local Economy), CS7 (Town Centre), CS10 (New Housing) Providing sufficient, suitable and available employment land throughout the plan period to deliver the range and type of jobs that the Borough needs to fulfil its economic aspirations Vision Objective 3 Policy CS5 (Local Economy)
+Issue Where it is dealt with in this Document Population and economy An ageing population Vision Objectives 2, 4 and 8 Policies CS11 (Meeting Housing Needs) and CS19 (Transport).
+Wage levels of Darlington residents below the regional and national averages.
+Vision Objectives 2 and 3 Policies CS5 (Local Economy), CS7 (Town Centre) Development Ensuring that significant regeneration and development is delivered, particularly in the well located prominent locations of the Town Centre, Central Park and Town Centre Fringe.
+Vision Objectives 3 and 4 Policies CS1 (Darlington's Sub Regional Role and Locational Strategy), CS5 (Local Economy), CS7(Town Centre), CS10(New Housing)